anders-kaffia/daKnight-react-theme/README.md

 This theme does not use Bootstrap.
 It uses flex box.
 Major React components have their own Sass files.
 Some minor components, like ContactForm.js, share Sass file with their parent component.
 Autoprefixer is applied with Webpack, so prefixing is not needed.

 ### Wordpress REST API
 All content is fetched from the Wordpress REST API through the React plugin Axios in model.js.
+On first load, all data is stored in local storage (if supported, otherwise it loads from the API) together with a timestamp.
+If there already is a timestamp in localstorage that is older than 7 days (easily changed) all content updated and stored again.
+Gzip, caching and local storage enables much faster page load.

 ### Tech